learn-to-race/l2r/docs/source/env_overview.rst

 Action Space
 ------------
-While you *can* change the gear, in practice we suggest forcing the agent to stay in drive since the others would not be advantageous in completing the tasks we present (we don't include it as a part of the action space).
-Note that negative acceleration values will brake the vehicle.
+In the Learn-to-Race tasks, agents execute actions in the environment, according to steering and acceleration control, each supported by the simulator on a continuous range from -1.0 to 1.0.

 .. table::
    :widths: auto